Paying the Piper

 II.
 Payment Methods

-Once availability is confirmed for a date and time, Piper Jonas will issue an invoice.
-The invoice provides links for secure online payments (serviced via Stripe) using major credit cards, debit cards, and bank ACH transfers.
+Invoices issued by Piper Jonas provide links for secure online payments (serviced via Stripe) using major credit cards, debit cards, and bank ACH transfers.
 In addition to those options, payment is also accepted via: PayPal, personal or corporate checks, Venmo, and Bitcoin.
-Once a client pays a reservation deposit, they knowingly and willingly enter into and agree to the terms under the Universal Service Agreement.
+Please note that any delay caused by sending checks through the mail may result in situations where the scheduled performance day may become booked and no longer available.
+Cash payments are also accepted for in-person lessons only.

 III.
 Remaining balances

-Remaining balances are due on the date of the event unless otherwise agreed to in advance by Piper Jonas and the client.
-In addition to payment methods accepted for the reservation deposit, remaining balances may also be paid in cash (USD).
+Remaining balances are due on or before the date of the performance unless otherwise agreed to in advance by Piper Jonas and the client and can be paid by card, check, or Bitcoin.

 iV.
 Late Payments

 Payments are considered past due the day following the date of the event.
 Piper Jonas will work with clients in good faith to resolve any issues or delays that could result in a late payment, but communication is an important part of the process.
-Invoices that remain unpaid one (1) week following the date of the event with no communication as to the status of the payment will begin accruing compounding weekly late fees at 5% of the total invoiced amount.
-Late fees will continue accruing until the late fees reach 50% of the total invoices amount.
+Invoices that remain unpaid one (1) week following the date of the event accruing compounding weekly late fees at 5% of the total invoiced amount.
+Late fees will continue accruing until the late fees reach 50% of the total invoiced amount.